 If you need to generate a PDF form from scratch, you can use one of the blank CMS form links at the top right:

-These links open CMS-1500 forms in a fillable PDF format which allow you to fill in the fields and save the completed PDF to your computer.
+These links open CMS-1500 forms which you can fill in manually.
 Forms completed in this manner will not be able to be efiled.
 Also, insurance companies typically follow very strict standards on how CMS forms should be completed.
-Even if all you need is a CMS to print so you can fax or mail it , it's usually better to let PSYBooks generate your CMS forms whenever possible.
+Even if all you need is a CMS to print so you can fax or mail it, it's usually better to let PSYBooks generate your CMS forms whenever possible.

 What this isThe Financial Reports give you detailed financial information on individual clients as well as your practice as a whole.
 Reports in the Financial Reports section are: Account Activity by Client, Claims & Statements, Past Due Accounts and Payments Received.

 Links to access Financial Reports look like this: